Lar Foley: Biography

 Foley lived in Kinsealy in North County Dublin.
 He and his Brother Des were cereal farmers and the sons of Patrick Foley of PK Foley Ltd - an early transportation Company well known in Dublin.
 They attended St. Joseph's Secondary C.B.S. in Fairview.

 In the later part of Lar's life he developed a heart condition and died at home in Kinsealy of a heart attack during May 2003.

 Playing career

-Lar Foley is known as one of Dublin GAA’s true great players.
-The St Vincent’s clubman enjoyed a successful career at club, county and provincial levels in both codes, in the process guaranteeing himself a permanent place in GAA folklore.
-A GAA immortal in every sense of the term, the brilliant dual player was at his prime in the ’60s but his extraordinary career also stretched well into the preceding and succeeding decades.
-He was awarded Texaco Footballer of the Year for performances in 1963.
+Lar Foley was awarded Texaco Footballer of the Year for performances in 1963.

 Club

 Football

 Foley never experienced the glory of All-Ireland club final day success.
 Having featured on the team beaten by Erin's Hope in the 1956 county final, Lar went on to win a total of twelve Dublin Senior Football Championship, with six wins between 1957 and 1962 and again in 1964, 1966 and 1967 the three in a row between 1970 and 1972.
 Vincents took on Nemo Rangers in the 1973 final.
 It went to a replay before the Cork kingpins came out on top, Foley appearing as a substitute in both games.
-He had retired by the time St Vincent’s won their first All-Ireland title three years later.
+He had retired by the time St Vincent's won their first All-Ireland title three years later.